-The additions of the blast furnace slag to cement present an economical interest in cement industry and a technical interest in the field of construction (Samet et al., 2004; Pal et al., 2003).
+The additions of the blast furnace slag to cement present an economical interest in cement industry and a technical interest in the field of construction (Samet and Chaabouni, 2003; Pal, Mukherjee and Pathak, 2003).
 The energy cost of this by-product is practically zero; nevertheless it requires more energy for crushing than the clinker (Dubosc, 1998).